 Choo Choo Barn Christmas Display

 With hand-built figures and fully operating model trains, the Choo Choo Barn in Strasburg, PA, is a sight to behold.
 And for the past seven years, the Groff family has transformed Traintown into a winter wonderland.
-Visit from November 23 to mid January to enjoy lights, music, and other festive decorations including nearly 60 hidden Santa figurines.
+Visit from November 21 to December 31 to enjoy lights, music, and other festive decorations including nearly 60 hidden Santa figurines.
 Even if it’s not snowing outside yet, you and your family can soak up Traintown’s snow-covered landscapes.

 For more details about the Christmas display, head to the Choo Choo Barn’s website.